sylhare/sylhare.github.io/_posts/2020-11-27-Deploy-AKS-Cluster.md

 kubectl apply -f deployment.yaml
 ```

-If you are using an Azure registry (to store your artifacts and docker images), you can use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/ad?view=azure-cli-latest)
+If you are using an Azure registry to store your artifacts and docker images, you can use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/ad?view=azure-cli-latest)
 to attach it to your deployment using with `azureRegistry` the name of the registry:

 ```bash